mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     >
     >Note that multi-level subdomains such as email.marketing.yourcompany.com are currently not supported.

 1. The record to be placed in your DNS servers displays.
-Copy this record, then navigate to your domain hosting solution to generate the matching DNS record.
+Copy this record, or download a CSV file, then navigate to your domain hosting solution to generate the matching DNS record.

 1. Make sure that DNS record has been generated into your domain hosting solution.
 If everything is configured properly, check the box "I confirm...", then click **[!UICONTROL Submit]**.